 New Daily Persistent Headache

 New daily persistent headache (NDPH) is a unique condition.
 Immediately or very soon after onset, a person with no headache history begins to experience an unremitting, daily headache.
 There are two forms.
 The self-limiting type goes away within a few months without treatment, while the refractory form is challenging to treat.
 A correct diagnosis is vital because symptoms mimic those of other conditions and headache types.
-You can rely on the experienced physicians at the Diamond Headache Clinic to accurately diagnose and treat this headache.
+You can rely on the experienced physicians at the Diamond Headache Clinic in Chicago, IL to accurately diagnose and treat this headache.
+Contact us today to learn more.

 What Are the Symptoms of New Daily Persistent Headache?